Inedo/inedo-docs/BuildMaster/builds/external-systems/teamcity.md

 ## Importing TeamCity Artifacts {#importing-builds data-title="Importing Builds"}

 Once a build is queued, importing an artifact ensures BuildMaster will be able to deploy it to future stages whether TeamCity is accessible or not.
-Use the `TeamCity::Import-Artifact` operation (and reference `$TeamCityBuildNumber` obtained from the `TeamCity::Queue-Build` operation, or reference a special build name like `lastSuccessful`) to create a BuildMaster build artifact from an existing TeamCity artifact:
+Use the `TeamCity::Import-Artifact` operation (and reference `$TeamCityBuildNumber` obtained from the `TeamCity::Queue-Build` operation, or reference a [special build name](#special-build-names)) to create a BuildMaster build artifact from an existing TeamCity artifact:

 ```
 TeamCity::Import-Artifact